 Businesses use the ESFR sprinkler system in warehouses.
 An ESFR sprinkler system is a high-velocity system, typically installed in the ceiling.
 They are installed in ceilings to prevent damaging items in storage areas.

 In-rack systems also see use in warehouses.
 Unlike ESFR systems, you place in-rack sprinkler systems by the storage areas.
 They are used to contain fires in small spaces and keep the storage area from being destroyed by a fire.

 WHICH SPRINKLER SYSTEM IS RIGHT FOR YOU?

 Now that you know the best use for each kind of sprinkler system, it’s time to pick the right system for you and your current situation.
 Pick a sprinkler system that fits your needs and stays in compliance with local ordinances.
 A sound fire sprinkler system is one of the most important business purchases you can make.

-We work with Las Vegas businesses to ensure the sprinkler system and the fire protection they need is set up and working to ensure the long term success and safety of that business.
+We work with Las Vegas businesses to ensure the sprinkler system and the fire protection they need are set up and working to ensure the long-term success and safety of that business.